jtkovacs/jtkovacs.github.io/refs/tocs/bi_TOC.md

 - Sharda et al. cite Hill (2008) on the importance of "an overarching **assurance** process that covers the entire value chain and moves back and forth, enrusing that reporting requirements and information delivery are properly aligned"
 - See [notes on graphic design](https://jtkovacs.github.io/refs/graphics-viz.html) re: layout

+#### 2.6.2.1.
+Storytelling

+From Sharda et al. (2014, p.
+117), to present data as a story, ask: _"Who are the **characters?** What is the drama or **challenge?** What hurdles have to be overcome?
+And at the end of your story, what do you want your audience to **do** as a result?_ (connect your 'call to action' with existing managerial conversations, if possible).
+They also cite Fink and Moore (2013):

+- "Think of your analysis as a story---use a story structure.
+- Be authentic---your story will flow.
+- Be visual---think of yourself as a film editor.
+- Make it easy for your audience and you.
+- Invite and direct discussion."